atomikui/atomikui-core/src/components/statistic/Statistic.md

 ### Statistic With Icon

-The `icon` prop can be used to set an icon nex to the calue.
+The `icon` prop can be used to set an icon next to the value.
 Set the icon color with the `iconColor` prop.

 ```jsx
 import { Statistic } from '@alaneicker/atomik-ui';